About

 During the pandemic, I worked remotely for the Royal College of Pediatrics, writing about the consequences of the pandemic on young people.
 This work was immensely fulfilling.

-Most recently, I’ve been working with the Alfred P. Sloan Foundation in New York.
-Here, I launched a new platform and print magazine to showcase the work of the foundation’s talented grantees.
+After lockdown, I spent some time with the Alfred P. Sloan Foundation in New York.
+There, I launched a new platform and print magazine to showcase the work of the foundation’s talented grantees.

 Recurring themes throughout my work and personal projects include topics I find both interesting and important—inequality, mental fitness, and self-improvement, to name a few.